-•ensure our staff, volunteers and other adults in school are clear about what appropriate behaviour is and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others.

-• empower staff to share any low-level safeguarding concerns with the Headteacher.

-• address unprofessional behaviour and support the individual to correct it at an early stage.

-•provide a responsive, sensitive and proportionate handling of such concerns when they are raised; and,

-•help identify any weakness in our safeguarding systems.
+- ensure our staff, volunteers and other adults in school are clear about what appropriate behaviour is and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others. - empower staff to share any low-level safeguarding concerns with the Headteacher (edit as necessary for your setting. - address unprofessional behaviour and support the individual to correct it at an early stage. - provide a responsive, sensitive and proportionate handling of such concerns when they are raised; and, - help identify any weakness in our safeguarding systems.